phadej/gists/posts/2020-12-31-draft-treat-regex-like-a-proper-language.md

 ```

 This form of CSE is easy and fast to implement, as
-we don't introduce new `let`s, only consider what we already bind
+we don't introduce new `let`s, only consider what we already bound
 and "try to increase sharing" so to speak.

 It's time for examples, recall `ex2` we defined as